simonjulianl/tp/docs/DeveloperGuide.md

 1. User requests to list all patients.
 2. GoMedic shows a list of patients.
 3. User requests to view a specific patient in the list.
-4. GoMedic shows the person details
+4. GoMedic shows the patient's details

    Use case ends.